gsabarinath02/ICTS-Amrita-Proctoring_System/app/api/README.md

 ## Create a meeting

-Create a meeting with a `HTTP request` containing the `API_KEY` sent to MiroTalk’s server.
+Create a meeting with a `HTTP request` containing the `API_KEY` sent to AmritaShare’s server.
 The response contains a `meeting` URL that can be `embedded` in your client within an `iframe`.

 ```bash
 # js